Spotika/dnf-minimize/README.md

 Then you can find `.exe` with name of your app file in directory `./build/Debug/`

 > Important!
-You should run `.exe` only from `./build` folder: `cd ./build & ./Debug/yourAppName.exe` it will be fixed soon.
+You should run `.exe` only from `./build` folder: `cd ./build && ./Debug/yourAppName.exe` it will be fixed soon.

-# Extending your App
+# Roadmap
-Coming soon
+## Readme
+- [ ] About extending application ❌
+- [ ] About JS binding ❌
+## Ultralight
+- [ ] Multi threading system, that provides parallel calculation and rendering ❌
+- [ ] More flexible configuretion ❌
+- [ ] Add support for linux ❌